cjmj96/data-cleaning-and-transformation/documentation/README.md

 | available   | boolean   |

- The `review` table has now appropiate format for every column as seen next.
+ The `review` table has now appropiate data types for every column as seen next.

 | column_name | data_type |
 |-------------|-----------|